swellstores/swell-js/README.md

 #### Retrieve all subscriptions

-Get a list of active and canceled subscriptions for an account.
+Return a list of active and canceled subscriptions for an account.

 ```javascript
 await swell.subscriptions.get();